Are you looking for the best Salkantay Trek packing list? You’ve come to the right place.

 This was the best investment, not only for your Salkantay Trek packing list but for life in general.

 You don’t need a thick down jacket.
-Instead, pack a thin, lightweight one.
+Instead, pack a thin, lightweight one like this.

 I wore mine over my fleece at night or under my windproof jacket when going over the Salkantay Pass.